AIR AND SPACE OPERATIONS Air & Space Operations Specialist CURRENTLY RECRUITING

 • Achieve the required number of sit-ups - within 60 seconds

-How fit you need to be to pass the test can vary depending on role, age and gender.
-The requirements are listed on the charts below (Men and Women).
+How fit you need to be to pass this test can vary depending on role, age and gender.
+The requirements are listed on the charts below (Male and Female).

 AGE 2.4 Km Run Press-ups Sit-ups